tanster1234/100daysofML/log.md

 **Thoughts**: I had heard about SVM before starting this however didn't know how to implement them.
 Now that I do I am glad I can add this tool to my toolkit in analyzing various kinds of datasets.
 Although which kind of SVM model to use and when is still a question.

 **Link of work**: https://github.com/tanster1234/100daysofML/blob/master/Work/Support%20Vector%20Machines%20Examples.ipynb

+## Day 6 : 21 July 2018

+**Today's Progress**: Learned more deeply about how the SGD classifier and regressor works in the context of the MNIST dataset, also read up briefly on the basics of neural networks.

+**Thoughts**: During my research into SGD explanations were either sometimes too mathematical or too basic, today I asked a ML expert to explain it to me clearly and I finally understood exactly what the concept of SGD is.
+He said that while SGD may be powerful it is not what is used in industry according to him.
+He suggested to read up on the Adam algorithm in the PyTorch library which uses an adaptive learning rate and many more features to make it a far more accurate algorithm to use than SGD.